OttoAndras/typo3-csp/Documentation/ForIntegrators/ViewHelpers/Script.rst

     String

 :aspect:`Description`
     This option decides which hash algorithm to use.
-Possible values: sha256, sha512
+Possible values: sha256, sha384, sha512.
+This is ignored if the script method is set to "nonce".
+See by the "Extension settings".

 :aspect:`Default value`
     sha256